OfficeDev/Office-Add-in-samples/Excel-custom-functions/Storage/README.md

 If you need to share data values between your UI-less custom functions and the task pane, you can use the OfficeRuntime.storage object.
 UI-less custom functions and task do not share the same runtime and cannot access the same data.
 OfficeRuntime.storage saves simple key/value pairs that you can access from both UI-less custom functions and the task pane.

-This sample accompanies the article [Save and share state in UI-less custom functions](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-save-state)
+This sample accompanies the article section [Store and access data](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-runtime#store-and-access-data)

 ## Applies to

-- UI-less custom functions on Excel desktop and online
+- UI-less custom functions on Excel desktop and online.

 **Note:** Shared runtime is now recommended for most custom functions scenarios.
 This sample applies to UI-less custom functions only.

 ## Prerequisites

-To get set up and working with custom functions, see [Custom functions requirements](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-requirements)
+To get set up and working with custom functions, see [Custom functions requirements](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-requirements).
+See [Office client application and platform availability for Office Add-ins: Custom Functions (Excel only)](https://docs.microsoft.com/office/dev/add-ins/overview/office-add-in-availability#custom-functions-excel-only) for a list of the platforms that support custom functions.

 ### Solution ###